Voting & Elections

 Where can I get a Voter Registration Application Form?

 - In New Mexico, we have distributed registration forms throughout county clerks offices.
 The forms are also available at the Secretary of State’s office in Santa Fe, Motor Vehicle Division offices, and many other public assistance offices.
-You can also call our office at 1.800.477.3632 and ask for a registration form to be mailed to you or download a copy from our website.
+You can also call our office at 1.800.477.3632 and ask for a registration form to be mailed to you or click here to download a Voter Registration Form from our website.

 How long do I need to be a resident of New Mexico before I can register to vote?